 Skin Care

 Skin may appear red and/or swollen.
 Do not pick at crusting or scabbing.
 Wash and apply scent free lotion 2-3 times per day.
-Limit sun exposure and use sunblock for 8 weeks.
+Limit sun exposure and always use sunblock for when exposed to the sun.
 For the first 2 weeks after treatment, the area will be sensitive.
-Avoid:

 • Scented lotions or soaps